Aquatic-Labs/Umbra-Mod-Menu/README.md

 # Changelog:
+### X/XX/XXXX v1.3.1:
+- [ ] Added Menu to change whats inside chests/equipment barrels.
+- [ ] Added Scrappers and Barrels to Interactables ESP.
+- [ ] Added what item is in chests to Interactable ESP.
+- [ ] Added Keybinds:
+ - Z -> Toggle Player Menu
+ - I -> Toggle Item Spawn Menu
+ - C -> Toggle Flight
+ - B -> Toggle Teleporter Menu
+- [ ] Added better support for low resolution monitors (less than 1080p).
+- [ ] Item/Equipment list now shows friendly item names and their color based on rarity.
+- [ ] Slightly improved Navigation logic.
+- [ ] Greatly Improved Interactable ESP performance.
+- [ ] Slightly Improved the Menus Load() method.
+- [ ] Improved how teleporters are spawned
+- [ ] Fixed a bug allowing menu index to be set while Navigation was off
+- [ ] Fixed a bug not allowing you to scroll on list menus while Navigation was on

 ### 8/11/2020 v1.3.0:
 - [ ] Updated for Risk of Rain 2 1.0 Update.
 - [ ] Slightly improved ESP performances.